droundy/fac/web/flags.md

 `--exhaustive`
 : Make fac insist that *every* input for every rule is specified.

+`--blind`
+: Disable the automatic tracking of dependencies.
+This is useful for testing, for benchmarking, and possibly for improving build speed in cases where `--exhaustive has indicated that we have documented all dependencies (and hope none will change).

 `--verbose, -v`
 : Provide extra debugging output.